 Note: Before buying a MacBook, make sure that your school’s software is compatible with macOS.

 The MacBook Air features a 13.3-inch display, 8GB RAM, a 128GB SSD, and up to 12 hours of battery life.
 The MacBook Air doesn’t have a retina display so as to limit the amount of extra weight added from a bigger battery and graphics processor.

 We recommend the MacBook Air if you want a lightweight laptop that features the Mac operating system.
 The asking price of ~$900 may be off-putting, but if you love the Apple ecosystem, this is the laptop for you.

-An i5 Intel processor, 8GB RAM, 14 inch display, a 128GB SSD and a 1TB HDD, and Windows 10 operating system.
-This touchscreen is cheaper than the Asus ZenBook which makes it a great buy if you are looking for a touchscreen.
-The wide palm area is ideal for middle and high school students who have to type long essays.
+An AMD Ryzen 3 3200U, 4GB RAM, 15.6-inch display, a 128GB SSD, backlit keyboard, and Windows 10 operating system.
+This touchscreen is cheaper than the Asus ZenBook which makes it a great buy.
+The wide palm area is ideal for students writing essays.
+It comes with a generous 7.5 hours of battery life.

 4. HP Spectre ×360